 - A timeout for any particular batch posting attempt will occur after 10 seconds if the endpoint does not successfully accept a given batch.

 - The retry logic for the posting of batches gradually increases in a logarithmic fashion and will cease retrying altogether after 8 hours.
-(This means you can potentially lose event data if your webhook consumer is completely down for 8 hours or longer.
+This means you can potentially lose event data if your webhook consumer is completely down for 8 hours or longer.
 12 total attempts will be made to POST the webhook batch to the webhook endpoint (the initial attempt + 11 retries).